ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 We created binomial mixed effects models to determine the relationship between label type and recall/precision.
 We had label type as the fixed effect and user id nested in route id as random effects.
 We modeled recall/precision as binomial and used a logistic link function.

-Using likelihood ratio tests (LRTs), we found the contribution of the fixed effect (label type) to have a statistically significant association with recall (likelihood ratio = 688.06, p &lt; 0.001).
-We also found label type to have a statistically significant association with precision (likelihood ratio = 1050.1, p &lt; 0.001).
+Using likelihood ratio tests (LRTs), we found the contribution of the fixed effect (label type) to have a statistically significant association with recall (likelihood ratio = 688.06, df = 3, n = 436, p &lt; 0.001).
+We also found label type to have a statistically significant association with precision (likelihood ratio = 1050.1, df = 3, n = 454, p &lt; 0.001).

 To test that the ordering of the label types are statistically significant (e.g., that NoCurbRamp recall is significantly lower than CurbRamp recall, etc), we do post-hoc Tukey's HSD tests.
 This essentially gives us a pairwise test between each label type, which lets us determine what parts of the ordering are significant.
 The results of which are shown in a tables below (first recall, then precision).